planetscale/docs/content/team/raunaq-gupta.md

 ---
-image: /img/team-member-raunaq-gupta.jpg
+image: /img/team/team-member-raunaq-gupta.jpg
 name: Raunaq Gupta
-role: Figure of Speech
+role: Designer
 linkedin: 'raunaqgupta'
 order: 18
 ---

-Raunaq lives in Mumbai and focuses on design and frontend development at PlanetScale.
-Otherwise he spends his day with his cat teaching him manners and nursing subsequent wounds.
-It's love he tells himself everyday.
-Talks jokes, design and food on [Twitter](http://twitter.com/raunaqgupta).
-Climate change is real.
+Raunaq focuses on all things design and front-end.
+Earlier he has designed for startups dealing with virtual networking (and checked of his bucket list goal of being granted a patent), India's leading payment gateway and IBM Watson.
+He talks design, art and food on [twitter](https://twitter.com/raunaqgupta).